 Arguments against free university education

 - Opportunity cost.
 If we spend billions on free university education there is an opportunity cost of higher taxes or less spending elsewhere.
 Arguably, there is a greater social benefit from providing vocational training – e.g. so people could become plumbers, electricians e.t.c.
 There is often a real shortage of these skills in an economy.
-The UK commission for skills and education report significant skills shortages in the basic ‘core generic skills’ such as literacy, numeracy and communication skills.
-This skill shortages are prominent in industries like building, health care, plumbing, social care and construction.
+The UK Commission for skills and education report significant skills shortages in the basic ‘core generic skills’ such as literacy, numeracy and communication skills.
+These skill shortages are prominent in industries like building, health care, plumbing, social care and construction.
 Generally, the problem is not a shortage of graduates with art degrees, but lower level vocational skills.
-(See: BBC – skills shortage in the UK) Therefore, there is a case for charging for university, but greater public spending to tackle this lower level skill shortages.
+(See: BBC – skills shortage in the UK) Therefore, there is a case for charging students to study at university – allowing higher public spending to tackle more basic skill shortages.

 - Do we have too many graduates?
 In recent decades there has been a rapid rise in the number of graduates.
-But, many graduates are leaving university to take jobs which don’t require a degree.
+But many graduates are now leaving university to take jobs which don’t require a degree.
 A study by the ONS found that nearly 50% of workers who left university in the past five years are doing jobs which don’t require a degree.
-(Telegraph link) Therefore, it is a mistake to continue to fund the public expansion of university education because the economy doesn’t need more graduates as much as other skills.
+(Telegraph link) Therefore, it is a mistake to continue to fund the public expansion of university education because the economy doesn’t need more graduates as much as other vocational skills.